 Definition of Fear, Fearful and Fearless or Self-Love

-Self-love means taking care of your own needs and not sacrificing your well-being to please others; the capacity to gain an accurate and deep understanding of your own self (insight).
+Self-love means taking care of your own needs and not sacrificing your well-being to please others; the capacity to gain an accurate and deep understanding of yourself (insight).

 Fear is an unpleasant often strong emotion caused by anticipation or awareness of danger.
 A state marked by this emotion.
 Anxious concern: solicitude.
 A reason for alarm: danger.